1

 UST

-Owners/operators should notify OPS in writing no more than 30 calendar days prior to placing a UST back in service, and at that time they should also submit corrosion protection records (if applicable) for the period of temporary closure and documentation of passing tightness tests (including ullage) for the tanks conducted within the past 30 calendar days.
+Owners/operators should submit a completed Notice of Intent to Place Underground Storage Tanks Back into Service form no more than 30 calendar days prior to placing a UST back in service, and at that time they should also submit corrosion protection records (if applicable) for the period of temporary closure and documentation of passing tightness tests (including ullage) for the tanks conducted within the past 30 calendar days.
 Owners/operators should obtain passing line and leak detector tests immediately following the introduction of fuel into the lines and submit documentation of testing to OPS within 10 calendar days.

 AST

-Owners/operators shall notify OPS in writing no more than 30 calendar days prior to placing an AST back in service, and at that time they should also submit corrosion protection records (if applicable) for the period of temporary closure and documentation of passing tightness tests for the AST that were conducted within the past 30 calendar days.
+Owners/operators should submit a completed Notice of Intent to Place Aboveground Storage Tanks Back into Service form no more than 30 calendar days prior to placing an AST back in service, and at that time they should also submit corrosion protection records (if applicable) for the period of temporary closure and documentation of passing tightness tests for the AST that were conducted within the past 30 calendar days.
 Owners/operators should obtain passing tightness tests for underground lines immediately upon the introduction of fuel into the lines and submit documentation of testing to OPS within 10 calendar days.

 Permanent Closure